 A modern advocate of such hidden codes, Michael Drosnin, has published a series of BIBLE CODE books that made predictions of a wide number of events hidden in the Bible.
 The books made the best-seller lists, despite the fact that most of the predictions identified by Drosnin in his books were, conveniently, of events that had already happened.
 His predictions of actual future events, such as the end of the world in the year 2000, were somewhat inaccurate.

 Drosnin incautiously challenged critics to find similar predictions about, say, the assassination of a prime minister in MOBY DICK, and so an Australian mathematician named Brendan McKay went out and did precisely that, identifying "predictions" of nine such assassinations.
 Similar exercises were performed on WAR AND PEACE and other classics.
-However, pseudocryptology has been around for a long time, and though it is easily debunked, it still refuses to die off.
+However, pseudocryptology has been around for a long time -- and though obviously bogus, it still refuses to die off.

 * In 2001 I released the first edition of the multichapter online document CODES, CIPHERS, & CODEBREAKING, which has evolved into a fairly thorough and extensive discussion of the subject.
 It's proven reasonably popular and I'm basically pleased with it, but its detail created an unavoidable problem: it was too much for a lot of people to want to read.